-There are various very interesting hiking trails in Georgia, but the longest hike would be the Transcaucasian trail.
+There are various very interesting hiking trails in Georgia (country), but the longest hike would be the Transcaucasian trail.
 A 10-day hike in the wilderness between the oldest villages in Svaneti region including the highest inhabited village in Europe - Ushguli.
 It takes you through the five spectacular passes, making the landscape change fast.
 Deep, forested valleys or rushing rivers and alpine meadows alongside the powerful peaks and stunning glaciers of the Greater Caucasus is all worth it to challenge yourself and take this adventure.

 We hiked TCT and a bit more in June of 2020, right after COVID-19 lockdown ended in Georgia.
 So basically we were the first hikers and tourists in season, whole nature to ourselves but also a bit sad to see such empty resorts.
 In normal conditions, there are 200 hikers daily walking the last Mestia - Ushguli part of the trail, making it well trodden and better marked, but knowing the trail in advance and having gpx track is still highly recommended.
 If you’d like to avoid planning hustle, you always have an option to join our guided adventures as well.